-Strengthening Florida's Safety Net for Children
+Strengthening North Dakota's Safety Net for Children

-In Florida, children with family income below twice the poverty level (\$35,200 for a family of three in 2008) are eligible for Medicaid or KidCare.
-With more than 60 percent of the uninsured children in the state in families with incomes below this level, many children who are eligible for coverage are missing out.
+In North Dakota, children with family income below 140 percent of the poverty level (\$24,640 for a family of three in 2008) are eligible for Medicaid or Healthy Steps.
+Many low-income children in North Dakota are uninsured because their families either do not know they are eligible for Medicaid or Healthy Steps or make slightly more than the state's very low eligibility thresholds for these programs.
+If the state raised its eligibility level from 140 percent of the poverty level to twice the poverty level (\$35,200 for a family of three in 2008), up to two-thirds of the uninsured children in the state could qualify for coverage.
+All but seven states (including North Dakota) have eligibility thresholds at or above twice the poverty level.
 Moreover, these statistics do not begin to capture how the national economic crisis is affecting the state's economy.
 With rising unemployment rates, mounting gas and food prices, and many families struggling simply to keep a roof over their heads, experts expect further growth in the number of Americans without health insurance.
-Demand for Medicaid and KidCare will increase and, unless these programs are funded sufficiently, so will the ranks of Florida's uninsured children.
+Demand for Medicaid and Healthy Steps will increase and, unless these programs are funded sufficiently, so will the ranks of North Dakota's uninsured children.